MultiPoolMiner/MultiPoolMiner/README.md

 ### Advanced config options are available via config file

 MPM supports customized configuration via config files.
 The default config file name is '.\Config.txt'.
-If you do not include the command line parameter -ConfigFile [Path\FileName.txt] the MPM will use the default file name.
+If you do not include the command line parameter -ConfigFile [Path\FileName.txt] then MPM will use the default file name.

 If the config file does not exist MPM will create a config file with default values.
 If the file name does not have an extension MPM will add .txt file name extension.
 The default config file contains only the parameters which are also available per command line.